aglover/ahoy/README.md

 });
 ```

-In the code above, `onReceive` will be invoked once a message is popped off of an SQS queue named "some queue" -- note, the callback receives the message body as well as the `Message`'s ID.
+In the code above, `onReceive` will be invoked once a message is popped off of an SQS queue named "some queue" -- note, the callback receives the message body as well as the messages ID (all provided via the SDK `Message` object).

 You can attach a callback on a `send` as well: